Dave-team/Knowledge-base/Management.md

 - Make sure the interests of the team are aligned with the company’s
 - Put people in the right position
 - Give people challenging projects
-- Give people information and context required to do their job
+- Give people information and context required to do their job.
+    - What?
+What are we doing?
+    - So what?
+Why are we doing it?
+    - Now what?
+What are the next steps?
-- Confirm that they know what they do
+- Confirm that they know what they do.
+A good idea here is to have them create an action plan that then is discussed.
+Here, be criticial and provide context in your way of thinking
 - Get out of their way.
 Believe in them to come up with good solutions

+## Roadmap building
+You're responsbile over the creation of the roadmap.
+This is a cross functional excercise with the execs in the business

+## Backlog managment
+This is how we track the progress across the team and it's how team time spend is being measures
+- Be ahead of the game in terms of what the team could/should be working on next

 ## Empoyer your team
 - If someone has an idea that you think might not work, ask how long it’ll take them to see if it works out?
 - Sometimes, you just let the team decide even when you think you have the right answer.
 There are often many right answers and your job is to ensure that the team doesn’t choose the wrong answer.
+- Empower the quiet people in the team to speak up during meetings: 'X': what do you think? then thank him.
+This will help:
+    - It removes the internal conflict Jim was having if he should speak up or not.
+    - It gives him 'the floor' so he knows for a minute he will be heard.
+    - His answer might not be directly related, however it often sets off a chain of conversation that often does lead to creative answers.

 ## Servant leadership
 - Protect them from politics